Are you a Healer?

 strong and imperturbable.

 founded in natural law and the wisdom of life.

-Creating lives based in love will allow us to build societies based on love and with that, a respect for life.
-And ultimately, only that which is built on love will last.
+Creating lives based in love will allow us to build societies based in love and therefore, a respect for life.
+Ultimately, only that which is built on love will last.
 The rest will crumble in time as the proverbial castles in the sand.
-This dissolution of lovelessness may happen faster than we are ready for, and it is up to us, as adults, to take the lead and make proactive change while we still have ready access to the resources to do so.
+This dissolution of lovelessness may happen faster than we are ready for, and it is up to us, as conscious adults, to take the lead and make proactive change while we still have ready access to the resources to do so.